-Arrive in style, via a scenic seaplane journey
+Arrive via a scenic seaplane journey

 Strap in to a seaplane floating on Perth’s wide Swan River, and after a fly-by of the city’s row of sky scrapers, travel at low altitude to Margaret River.
 Swan River Seaplanes will have you there in about one hour, and on touch-down, Top Drop Tours (twice awarded Australia’s best tour operator) will whisk you away for five hours of informed wine tasting, convivial winemaker meeting and lunchtime feasting.
-This brand new luxury experience rates high on the excitement metre – particularly when you land on water at day’s end.
+This luxury experience rates high on the excitement metre – particularly when you land on the water at day’s end.

 Abseil, rock climb and cave crawl

-Chopper ride to a winery degustation
+Take a chopper ride to a winery degustation

 Feel like a celebrity as you helicopter in to a winery for lunch with Flying Corkscrew.
 You'll see Margaret River’s stunning coastline before landing at your choice of the region’s best cellar door restaurants (choose from Leeuwin Estate, Voyager Estate and Vasse Felix) for a long, lazy lunch.
 Depending on your selected location, you will also land at other cellar doors on the way, enjoying wine tasting experiences either before or after your meal.
 The private experience is available from November to April; a maximum of six people can relax in the chopper’s window-wrapped cockpit.

 Float through the forest on a zip line